Disclaimer form to sign

 the qualifying distance together with the allowable time window have been designed so that you do not have to break the law, you can afford micro rests, have two good nights' sleep and you are not racing anyone else

-you can just pull out any time you like, and on Saturday you can simply get off the bike and call a halt to your first day's riding whenever and wherever you wish
+you can just pull out any time you like; you can simply get off the bike and call a halt to your weekend's riding whenever and wherever you wish

 at all times on the bike you are expected to be responsible for your own well-being